sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 ### Subscriptions

-Checks have a defined set of subscribers, a list of transport topics that the Sensu backend publishes check requests to.
+Checks have a defined set of subscriptions, transport topics to which the Sensu backend publishes check requests.
 Sensu entities become subscribers to these topics (called subscriptions) via their individual subscriptions attribute.
 In practice, subscriptions typically correspond to a specific role or responsibility (for example: a webserver or database).

-To configure subscriptions for a check, use the `subscriptions` attribute to specify an array of one or more subscription names.
-In order for Sensu to execute a check, the check definition must include a subscription that matches the subscription of at least one Sensu agent.

 Subscriptions are powerful primitives in the monitoring context because they allow you to effectively monitor for specific behaviors or characteristics